Best Mountain Bike Backpacks of 2024

 Cons: Back protector is extra, Back protector stiffens pack

 The CamelBak M.U.L.E.
-Pro (women’s and men’s) is our overall winner for best mountain bike backpack.
+Pro is our overall winner for best mountain bike backpack.
 It's also the winner for the most versatile bike pack since it's light but good at carrying everything short of overnight gear.
 CamelBak brought the first hydration packs to the market in 1989, showing that it continues to lead the pack in hydration packs.
 M.U.L.E.
 (By the way, M.U.L.E. stands for Medium to Ultra Long Endeavors).

 We thrashed this hydration pack on trails across Colorado and took it to the lifts and slopes at Deer Valley, Utah, and Winter Park’s Trestle Bike Park in Colorado.
 Even on the hottest summer days, we never felt like we were sweating out and hardly ever noticed the weight of the pack on our back.